 Bateman's revitalised ponds

 Nestled in a tranquil valley in the beautiful Sussex Weald, Bateman's estate covers over 300 acres and has a wealth of different habitats for the wildlife of the area.
-Among these are several ponds and the team at Bateman's have been putting in some hard work to revitalise these to open the area up to their visitors.
+Among these are several ponds and the team at Bateman's have been putting in some hard work to revitalise these so they can become a brilliant habitat, for some very special wildlife.